≤11 ribs is associated with a number of congenital abnormalities and skeletal dysplasias, including:

 Ectrodactyly-ectrodermal dysplasia-clefting (EEC) syndrome is a rare genetic syndrome that has high clinical variability but typically comprises of the triad of

 facial clefts: cleft lip and/or palate

-Enchondromatosis, also known as Ollier disease, is a non-hereditary, sporadic, skeletal disorder characterised by multiple enchondromas that are principally located in the metaphyseal regions.
+Enchondromatosis, also known as Ollier disease (see Terminology section), is a non-hereditary, sporadic, skeletal disorder characterized by multiple enchondromas principally located in the metaphyseal regions.

 Fraser syndrome is an extremely rare congenital syndromic anomaly.

 The estimated incidence is at around 0.04:10,000 live-born infants and 1:10,000 stillbirths.

 Frontonasal dysplasia, also known as median cleft face syndrome, is a rare disorder characterized by midline defects involving the face, head, and central nervous system.

 Frontonasal dysplasia is considered to be a very rare condition, with approximately 100 cases having been repo...

 Fuhrmann syndrome is a rare non-lethal genetic limb malformation syndrome characterized by 1,2: